cylab/aws-kotlin-dsl-builder/README.md

 ## TODOs

 - Configure nullability (at least for attributevalue)
-- Automatic download of sources and javadoc xml generation
 - Convert javadoc html comments to real markdown
 - Switch to generation based solely on javadoc xml, if possible
 - Allow overriding of single dsl methods, if the generic implementation is not sufficient